 - Joe has a job for a company and earns a $100,000 annual salary.
 Joe will pay employment taxes (meaning social security and medicare tax) on the entire $100,000 amount.

 - Jack owns an LLC, with no S Corp election, and the company earns a profit of $100,000.
 Jack will pay self employment tax (which is equivalent to social security and medicare tax) on the whole $100,000 amount.

 - Jane owns an LLC but filed an S Corp election.
 She takes a $60,000 reasonable salary and the company earns $40,000 in profit after her salary.
 Jane will pay employment taxes on her wages but the $40,000 in profit is exempt from employment taxes.

 - As you can see from the above examples, the owner of an S Corp can save a substantial amount of money in employment taxes.

 As Santa Ana small business attorneys we regularly assist Orange County entrepreneurs with selecting and setting up a legal entity.
 We also provide ongoing support and can assist you in understanding whether your company is eligible to elect for S Corp treatment.
 Contact our office today to schedule an initial consultation.
-Our lawyers also service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Our lawyers also service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.